 A faction primarily consists of representatives of the same party, in which they discuss current issues and possible solutions and agree on common political aims.
 This makes it easier to find a compromise among the different factions.

 Most of the work is done in working groups.
 These groups are responsible for certain topics, such as urban development, integration and health.
 The representatives are responsible for deciding how many working groups are formed and what each working group’s tasks are.

 Working groups comprise experts appointed from each faction.
 In these groups, decisions are made and various solutions are discussed which are then put to vote in a plenary session.

 The elected representatives of the BVV perform their work on a voluntary basis.
-This means that they prepare for and attend the regular BVV meetings alongside their professional work.
+This means that they prepare for and attend the regular BVV meetings alongside their professional work in their free time.

 The borough councillors have to spend a lot of time to exercise their mandates.
 This is why all councillors receive an expense allowance.
 The volunteer borough councillors receive monthly compensation of €975.
 In addition, they receive a meeting allowance of €20 to €31 per meeting and a monthly travel grant of €41.